 \subsection{MIRO and Synthetic Captions}

 Synthetic captioning has emerged as the go-to method for improving text-image alignment in generative models.
 This approach offers the advantage of retaining all training data without requiring filtering based on caption quality.
 While CAD~\cite{dufour2024dont} proposes a method to avoid filtering, it does not demonstrate results on synthetic captions.
-We evaluate MIRO using a mixture of 50\% synthetic and 50\% real captions (captioning details provided in the Supplementary Material).
+We evaluate MIRO using a mixture of 50\% synthetic and 50\% real captions (see Appendix~\ref{sec:captioning}).

 \textbf{Technical implementation.} Applying MIRO to synthetic captions presents a challenge: some reward models cannot process captions longer than 77 tokens, while our synthetic captions are extensive (approximately 200 tokens).
-To address this limitation, we generate both long synthetic captions for training and shorter versions for reward model evaluation.
+To address this limitation, we generate both long captions for training and shorter versions for reward model evaluation.